programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 The Geoparser works on MacOSX or Linux but is not supported for Windows.
 The following lesson provides command line instructions for MacOSX users and equivalent commands for Linux users (only if different to the Mac versions).

-The terms geoparsing, georeferencing and geotagging are used interchangeably in this lesson and refer to the entire process of identifying place names in text (place name recognition) and disambiguating them by assigning their most likely latitude/longitude pairs (geo-resolution).
+The terms geo-parsing and geo-referencing are used interchangeably in this lesson and refer to the entire process of identifying place names in text (place name recognition) and disambiguating them by assigning their most likely latitude/longitude pairs (geo-resolution).

 ### Downloading and Setting up the Geoparser

 The current Edinburgh Geoparser download can be found here: https://www.ltg.ed.ac.uk/software/geoparser/

 Go to the Download section and click on The Edinburgh Geoparser link.
-All you need to do then is accept the license, fill in some personal details, so we get an idea of who uses the Geoparser and then press **Download**.
+All you need to do then is accept the license, fill in some personal details, and then press **Download**.
 A compressed file called `geoparser-march2016-2.tar.gz` will be downloaded to your Download directory or to wherever you specified the download to go.
-Note that this file name may change as we release new versions of the tool.
+Note that this file name will change new versions of the tool are released.

 Some machines will automatically decompress the .gz file and create the directory `geoparser-v1.1`.
 If this happens, and you see the `geoparser-v1.1` directory appear, move this new directory to wherever you want it to be installed and go to step 2.
-If this does not happen, and your machine does not decompress the `.tar.gz` file and create a new directory automatically, follow steps 1 first.
+If this does not happen, and your machine does not decompress the `.tar.gz` file and create a new directory automatically, follow step 1 first.
 (Note that version 1.1 is the current release but this number will change in future.)

 1\.
 Move (`mv`) the `.tar.gz` file to the directory where you want to install the Geoparser.
 In this case, I'd like the Geoparser to be installed in my `Software` directory inside the `Documents` directory.
 If you don’t have a Software directory, create it first: